ibm-cloud-docs/cloud-databases/reference-logging.md

 {{site.data.keyword.databases-for}} are integrated with [{{site.data.keyword.la_full}}](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-about), so you can view database logs.

-Currently, {{site.data.keyword.la_full_notm}} integration is available for {{site.data.keyword.databases-for}} deployments in the `us-south`, `jp-tok`, and `eu-gb` regions.
-Logs from your deployments appear in a Log Analysis instance in the same region.
+Currently, {{site.data.keyword.la_full_notm}} integration is available for {{site.data.keyword.databases-for}} deployments in the `us-south`, `jp-tok`, `eu-gb`, and `osl01` regions.
+Logs from your deployments appear in a Log Analysis instance in the same region, with the exception of `osl01`.
+Deployments in `osl01` have their logs forwarded to `eu-gb`.
 If you have deployments in multiple regions you have to set up Log Analysis in multiple regions.
-{: .tip}

 ## Provisioning {{site.data.keyword.la_full_notm}}